 There are several brands of organic baby foods on the market.
 Here are the main ones, and my opinion on them:

-Earth’s Best (click here to check price) is really high quality and healthy.
+Earth’s Best (click here to check price on Amazon) is really high quality and healthy.
 Looking at the ingredients label makes it obvious: for example, the “First Peas” food lists the ingredients as “organic peas, water.”
 I love it.